 of a total of sixteen Lysanders and Hectors sent returned and in the eight months from the outbreak of war until May one hundred and eighteen of the type were lost along with one hundred

-It looked like the Lysander would suffer the fate of numerous other aircraft and fade out of service in the target tug or air sea rescue role.
-With the introduction of the Mk III, powered by either
+It looked like the Lysander would suffer the fate of numerous other aircraft and fade out of service in the target tug or air sea rescue role despite the introduction during August 1940 of the

 To serve in its new role with the Special Operations Executive the aircraft would undergo a number of modifications including being painted black, as it would now be operating at night, a ladder

 fixed to the rear cockpit for quicker loading and unloading of passengers, an external fuel tank and rear armament removed.
 Later on the colours of the Lysander changed to a green and grey